TerrenceMiao/blog/source/_posts/Setup-Lambda-function-sync-AWS-DynamoDB-to-a-new-table.md

 ---
-title: Setup Lambda function sync AWS DynamoDB to a new table
+title: Setup Lambda migrate & sync AWS DynamoDB to new table
 date: 2018-10-24 14:29:00
 tags:
 ---

 AWS DynamoDB is a good persistence solution for a specific solution.
 However, it’s not for a growing and changing application that could need new indexes and queries for its ever expanding features at any time.
-This time is where the flexibility and speed of a relational database really shined through.
+At this moment it is where the flexibility and speed of a relational database really shined through.

-Now, a DynamoDB table with Consumers Preferences need to update:
+Now, a DynamoDB table with Consumers Preferences data urgently needs to update:

 - RENAME one EXISTING attribute
 - ADD a new attribute
-- SET value in the new attribute for ALL EXISTING items in DynamoDB
+- SET a value in the new attribute for ALL EXISTING items in DynamoDB's new table

 ![AWS DynamoDB Table](/blog/img/DynamoDB%20Table.png "AWS DynamoDB Table")

-AWS lambda function plays handy here to sync **newly inserted**, **modified / updated**, **deleted** items between existing and new DynamoDB tables.
+AWS lambda function plays handy here to migrate data, and sync **newly inserted**, **modified / updated**, **deleted** items between existing and new DynamoDB tables.

 - Create new DynamoDB table